A Component Of Premarinâ® Enhances Multiple Cognitive Functions And Influences Nicotinic Receptor Expression

 Digital Object Identifier (DOI)

 Talboom, Joshua S.; Engler-Chiurazzi, Elizabeth B.; Whiteaker, Paul; Simard, Alain R.; Lukas, Ronald; Acosta, Jazmin I.; Prokai, Laszlo; and Bimonte-Nelson, Heather A., "A Component Of Premarinâ® Enhances Multiple Cognitive Functions And Influences Nicotinic Receptor Expression" (2010).
-Neurobiology.
+Translational Neuroscience.
 180.